Skip to main content

 })

 The input must be a flat object, but the output can also be a list of objects or list of lists of objects.
 For all three cases, the outputSchema remains the same, describing only the flat object.
-Field outputKind describes the shape of the returned object:
+Field outputKind describes the shape of the returned object and defaults to FLAT when omitted:

 • FLAT: Flat object is returned